Spectrum Road: Reception

 In a review for AllMusic, Thom Jurek wrote: "Spectrum Road's self-titled debut delivers in full on the supergroup promise; in addition, they provide the kind of forward-looking tribute that a pioneer like Williams truly deserves."

 Steve Greenlee of Jazz Times stated: "The 10-song program... is vicious but well plotted.
 In addition to jazz-rock fusion, there are elements of prog-rock, funk, metal and blues in this stew; depending on the moment, one particular style may rise to the fore...
 It's crazy good.
 Even the listener needs a rest when this album is over."

 Writing for Jambands.com, Brian Robbins commented: "the sum of these parts is every bit as good as you might hope it would be...
 Egos?
 None.
 Talent?
 Oh, man … this was meant to be."

-The Absolute Sound's Derk Richardson remarked: "This is not polite jazz.
+The Absolute Sounds Derk Richardson remarked: "This is not polite jazz.
 The ferocious (yet nuanced) recorded performance throws down a gauntlet, as well, and clears the decks of any expectations listeners might bring to the experience...
 For anyone with a soft spot for the icons of prog-rock and jazz-fusion...
 Spectrum Road is musical manna from heaven."

 Doug Collette of All About Jazz wrote: "Pure power takes precedence over finesse on Spectrum Road, but just barely... there's enough loyalty to the source... without undermining the spontaneity of the moment(s)."

 In an article for Burning Ambulance, Phil Freeman stated that the musicians "absorb tunes from all versions of Lifetime into a single encompassing vision that's loud, hard-rocking, sometimes funky, frequently quite exploratory, and more adventurous than most repertory projects or tribute bands.
 They're not actually trying to sound exactly like the original Lifetime, from any year or any album; they're honoring the singular vision that flowed through all those albums by making the music new."

 Writing for Something Else!, S. Victor Aaron commented: "Spectrum Road reintroduces the limitless possibilities that were abundant... when Williams and his fearless Lifetime band were racing across the frontier and leaving most everyone behind.
 Here is a supergroup that actually lives up to the billing, making their debut album the rock-jazz event of the year.
 And Tony Williams' legacy gets a long overdue upgrade."

 A writer for Grateful Web remarked: "It's apparent from the get-go that more than just another supergroup, this is a deeply attuned band speaking a rarefied improvisational language.
 As the recording unfolds, there's a primal urgency to the performances...
 Each of these four iconoclasts play to the peak of their musical powers, yet ultimately achieve a whole greater than the sum of their individual parts."